Hamburg guide Germany map flag

 Speicherstadt

-Rathaus (Town Hall) - Hamburg's town hall, one of the most striking buildings in the city.
-The square in front of the neo-Gothic town hall hosts various events and markets.
+Rathaus (Town Hall) - Hamburg City Hall, one of the most striking buildings in the city.
+Its tower can be seen from all over the city center.
+The city hall survived the bombings during World War II and thanks to careful reconstruction, it shines in its full glory today.
+The square in front of the neo-Gothic city hall hosts various events and markets.

 Hamburg townhall